 It was indeed very expensive, so much so that I considered not going through with the appointment at all.
 I ended up having to pay almost $400 out of pocket just for the co-pay.
 I felt as though I had to balance my feeling of needing to be seen with not being able to afford it the entire visit.
 That definitely overshadowed my ability to get to know these providers very well on the first visit.
 I just didn't know if I could realistically afford a follow-up...

 ...and an MRI, and a second follow up, and a visit to my gynecologist (to pursue further information about birth control that would not interfere with my migraine treatment), and a visit to my dentist (to ensure there weren't any dental issues influencing my migraines and contributing to my head pain) ... just to follow up at the neurologist.

 It was a long, overwhelming laundry list.

-While I knew it was time for me to find a different route for treatment, and though I was excited to be able to meet with a more specialized doctor, I also felt extremely overwhelmed with the fees I was going to have to pay just to be seen, the labs and scans I knew were to come and how much they would be, and the long road ahead to building trust with this new team of healthcare professionals who served tons of patients.
+I knew it was time for me to find a different route for treatment.
+Though I was excited to be able to meet with a more specialized doctor, I also felt extremely overwhelmed with the fees I was going to have to pay just to be seen, the labs and scans I knew were to come, and how much they would be, and the long road ahead to building trust with this new team of healthcare professionals who served tons of patients.

-It can be really difficult to find care that actually works, and that we feel good about as migraine patients.
+It can be challenging to find care that actually works and makes us feel good about as migraine patients.
 What works for one patient may not work for the next, and some treatment and management plans are inaccessible due to financial or geographical barriers.
-I try to keep hope and advocate for myself and ask questions to make my own treatment and management more accessible, and I remind myself that it will take time, but that it is worth it to continue to try.
+I try to keep hope and advocate for myself and ask questions to make my own treatment and management more accessible, and I remind myself that it will take time but that it is worth it to continue to try.